benjaminheng/knowledge-base/content/hot-sauce.md

 The more artisanal brands of hot sauce aren't readily available in Singapore.
 Shipping from the US ends up being pretty expensive as well.
-I've bought from [Heat Hot Sauce](https://heathotsauce.com/) in the past, but there may be stores with cheaper shipping to Singapore now.
+I've bought from [Heat Hot Sauce](https://heathotsauce.com/) in the past via comGateway, a US-based package forwarder.
+Their international shipping is too expensive otherwise.